 - Payoutlet, etc

 The company does not operate in Nigeria alone, it also has operations in Ghana, Kenya, Zimbabwe, Cote d’Ivoire, and even UK.
-Information available on its website says that it is, “currently expanding operations to more and more countries in the world.”
+The information available on its website says that it is, “currently expanding operations to more and more countries in the world.”

 The company’s ownership structure